Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Introduction

 \section{Introduction}

 Recent advances in sensing technologies and vehicular communications drive the development of vehicular cyber-physical systems (VCPSs) \cite{jia2015survey}, which is a key enabler of the next generation of intelligent transportation systems (ITSs).
-In VCPS, heterogeneous information such as traffic light status, vehicle locations, point cloud data, and surveillance videos can be cooperatively sensed and uploaded by vehicles, which can be further utilized to construct logical views of the physical environment.
-On the other hand, vehicular edge computing (VEC) becomes a promising paradigm in supporting high-density vehicular communications, massive data transmission, and adaptive computation offloading at the edge of vehicular networks \cite{liu2019hierarchical}.
-Therefore, it is of great significance to investigate high-quality cyber-physical fusion in VEC.
+In VCPS, heterogeneous information such as traffic light status, vehicle locations, point cloud data and surveillance videos can be cooperatively sensed and uploaded by vehicles.
+The view, which is logical mapping of physical status of the elements in vehicular networks, such as the locations, velocities, and heading directions of vehicles, and the status of traffic lights can be constructed at the edge node based on the fusing of sensed information.
+The particular elements to be constructed in a logical view is determined by the specific ITS applications.
+On the other hand, vehicular edge computing (VEC) \cite{liu2019hierarchical} becomes a promising paradigm in supporting high-density vehicular communications, massive data transmission, and adaptive computation offloading at the edge of vehicular networks.
+Therefore, it is of great significance to investigate quality cyber-physical fusion in VEC.